BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ------------------------------------------------------------------------

 ## 📖 7.4 Step-by-Step Mathematical Computation

+Calculate the final output of the bounding box decoder if the Fully Connected (FC) layer predicts a value of exactly zero for all its outputs.

 **Goal:** Calculate the final values for $x, y, w$, and $h$ given that the network predictions ($d_x, d_y, d_w, d_h$) are all equal to $0$.